Dunnigan Hills AVA: Topography

 nearly flat, varying only between 60 and 130 ft above sea level.
 In contrast to the surrounding valley floor, the Dunnigan Hills viticultural area consists of low, rolling hills, which rise to an elevation of about 400 ft above sea level.
 The hills are crossed by streams that flow west to east out of the Coast Range.
 On the west, the Dunnigan Hills drop to an elevation of approximately 250 ft before the transition to the steeper, higher slopes of the Coast Range begins.
 The terrain in the Coast Range rises rapidly to 1200 and 1600 ft, with peaks which are even higher.

 Climate

 The Dunigan Hills viticultural area is warmer in the summer and winter than the Coast Range highlands to the west.
 The petitioner states the area is also less prone to frost damage in the spring than the rest of the Sacramento Valley because "the hills and streams provide better air drainage than that found on the valley floor to the north, east and south of the Dunnigan Hills."
 This air drainage also makes the Dunnigan Hills cooler than the surrounding valley floor in summer.
+The plant hardiness zones are 9a and 9b.